It's 2050 And This Is How We Stopped Climate Change

 People who stop at these places don't really think about the big global impact of what they're doing, any more than they did when they were eating all hamburgers.

 But they've been part of something amazing.
-It's 2050 and there are almost ten billion people in the world.
+It's 2050 and there are almost 10 billion people in the world.
 They are eating better — yet the Amazon forest is still there.
 It hasn't been sacrificed to grow food.

 In fact, in parts of North and South America, including that farm we visited in Colombia, more trees are growing.
 We're not mining the soil anymore.
 We're replenishing it.

-Note: A previous version of this story misspelled Rep. Alexandria Ocasio-Cortez's name as Ocasio-Cortes.
-Also, Sila Kiliccote's last name was misspelled in some instances as Kiliccotte.